rreece/rreece.github.io/outline-of-philosophy/ethics.md

 >   distribution, and many other aspects of social life in all its vast
 >   richness. [^Churchland2011p7]

+-   Skarsaune, K.O.
+(2009).
+Darwin and moral realism: Survival of the iffiest. [^Skarsaune2009]
 -   Michael Shermer and Massimo Pigliucci debate the role of science deriving morality:
     -   [vid](https://www.youtube.com/watch?v=4Qhlp-X3EHA)
     -   [blog 1](http://rationallyspeaking.blogspot.com/2013/01/michael-shermer-on-morality.html)